JoshTheAnalyst-23/Project-1/README.md

 Based on the VG Sales dataset from Kaggle, This dataset includes the following variables or fields;
 1. Name: The title of the video game.
 2. Platform: The platform on which the game was released (e.g., PlayStation, Xbox, PC, Nintendo).
-3. Year_Of_Release: The year the game was released.
+3. Year: The year the game was released.
 4. Genre: The genre of the game (e.g., Action, Adventure, Shooter, RPG, etc.).
 5. Publisher: The company or individual that published the game.
 6. NA_Sales: The sales of the game in North America, measured in millions of copies sold.